jedbrown/git-fat/README.md

     git fat push

-After we've done a new clone of a repository using git-fat, to get the additional files we do a fat pull.
+After we've done a new clone of a repository using `git-fat`, to get the additional files we do a fat pull.

     git fat pull